jmsv/website/demos.md

 Live demos can be quite time consuming.
 There's a lot of components to them, which if not organised properly can cause delays.

+When all the hackers are sleep deprived, the last thing they want to do is sit in a room for 2, 3, or even 4 hours.
+Here's my guide on how to make your demos smoother, more professional, and more engaging for your audience!

 ## Overview

 As a team is presenting, another team is already being prepped.
 This means the change over is very small (less than a minute).

+Here's a rough order of what each demo involves:

+1. Getting the next team down (Announcements)
+2. Prepping the next team (A/V)
+3. Connecting laptops / setting up cameras (A/V)
+4. Controlling the A/V (A/V)
+5. Controlling the countdown (A/V)
+6. Swapping the team fot the next team (A/V)

 ## Roles